stormchasertech/obwx/README.md

 *Skin extension for [weewx](http://www.weewx.com) weather software*

 ## Description

-OBwx generates html, javascript, css, and json files to display live weather conditions, forecasts, and other obeservations.
+OBwx generates html, javascript, css, and json files to display live weather conditions, forecasts, and other observations.

 ### Goals
 The goal of this project is to provide a direct replacement of the weather console that is shipped with commercial personal weather stations.
-In my experiance these consoles will loose their data when the batteries die, they do not provide the data I desire, and generally have a sub-par quality to them.
+In my experience these consoles will lose their data when the batteries die, they do not provide the data I desire, and generally have a sub-par quality to them.

-To be honest, I would rather these companies put the development money into the sensors themselves so that we can have the most accurate measurements we can get for the money, so please do not take these critisisms as something that needs to be addressed per say.
+To be honest, I would rather these companies put the development money into the sensors themselves so that we can have the most accurate measurements we can get for the money, so please do not take these criticisms as something that needs to be addressed per se.
 That is where the weewx developers, folks like Belchertown developers, and myself come into play!

 #### Secondary Goals
-This is my first big coding project and it has been an extremely fun and challenging journey.
-From learning linux, javascript, and a touch of python ... this project has enhanced my skill set which to use in my personal and professional projects.
-I need to mention the Belchertown skin as I have used that extension as a learning platform to s
+This is my first coding project and it has been an extremely fun and challenging journey.
+From learning linux, javascript, and a touch of python ... this project continues to enhanced my skill set which I can apply to my other personal and professional projects.
+I need to mention the Belchertown skin as I have used that extension as a learning platform and it provided lots of insperation for this project.
+Thanks!!

 ### Example

-As an example, my current OBwx console is using a 14" portable monitor with a raspberry pi zero wireless providing CPU power to run the display.
+As an example, my current OBwx display is using a 14" portable monitor with a raspberry pi zero wireless providing the CPU power to run the display.
 I will add some screenshots/pictures soon.

+It also displays nicely on laptops, and is built using Bootstrap 5 to provide cell phone / tablet functionality.

 ### Status

-OBwx has changed in scope a few times during its implementation, and is still in development.
-Evenutally a version will be make that will be released.
+OBwx has changed in scope a few times during its implementation, firstly as an add-on to the Belchertown skin, and now as its own stand-alone extention to weewx.
+OBwx is still in development, and will eventually have a release version.
 Current work includes:

 1) Changing css based graphics to HTML5 Canvas drawings and animation
     * Re-designing the wind section using HTML5 Canvas
     * Re-designing the Rain section using HTML5 Canvas
     * Adding HTML5 canvas animation for almanac sun and moon
 2) Add "extra sensors" table
-3) Add daily/weekly records table/section
+3) Add/rework daily/weekly records table/section

-### Prerequesets
+### Prerequisites

-weewx
+weewx weather software
 mqtt extension
-webserver (which can be local only)
+web server
+mqtt broker
-Aeries weather account for forecast, aleart, and other observations
+Aeries Weather account for forecast, alerts, and other observations

+More to come!!